wp-plugins/terribl/readme.txt

 * First versions uploaded to WordPress.

 == Upgrade Notice ==

+= 1.2.11.04 =
+Added a whole new Widget that makes link sharing easy and customizable.

 = 1.2.04.22 =
 Changed the In-Bound Links Report and Widget sort order and added a freature to Re-Validate All Valid Links.